-High school internships are underrated — we’re shining a light on these valuable experiences by telling the stories of students around the state.
-Be on the lookout for more blog posts about high school internships!
+Don’t underestimate the value of high school internships.
+We’re shining a light on these valuable experiences by telling the stories of students around the state.
+Be on the lookout for additional blog posts about high school internships.

 It’s the unofficial summer of virtual internships — we’re celebrating the successes and sharing the struggles that come with it.
 Be on the lookout for a blog post about virtual internships every Friday!